Date: 5 Apr 1943

 The daily help said that she then went into the kitchen and made Maurice Horner a weak cup of tea and took it back up to him and then suggested calling for a doctor but said that Maurice Horner told her not to, and asked her to wait until his wife had got home.
 The daily help said that she then suggested that she should at least call the police, but said that Maurice Horner again asked her not to, asking her to wait until his wife returned.

 When the daily help went back into the kitchen and took down the blackout shutters she then saw the disorder there.
-The electric light bulb and shade were broken, there was another broken kitchen chair as well as a broken saucer.
-She said that there were plates, a knife, a fork, and a spoon in a bowl of water i the sink, on top of which there was a casserole.
+She said the electric light bulb and shade were broken, there was another broken kitchen chair as well as a broken saucer.
+She said that there were plates, a knife, a fork, and a spoon in a bowl of water in the sink, on top of which there was an empty casserole dish.
 She added that the water appeared to be coloured with blood.
-She said that there were also two cups and a teapot overturned on the kitchen table and two drinking glasses were also on the table, on half full of water and the other empty and that she formed the opinion that two people had had a meal.
+She said that there were also two cups and a teapot overturned on the kitchen table and two drinking glasses were also on the table, one half full of water and the other empty and that she formed the opinion that two people had had a meal.

 The daily help said that the back door was locked from the inside when she arrived and said that no one could have left the house by that door.